scampion/slimfaas/README.md

+# SLIMFAAS

-# CGI-based FaaS solution for Alpine Linux with nginx
+## CGI-based FaaS solution for Alpine Linux with nginx

 This setup provides a lightweight CGI-based FaaS (Function as a Service) solution for Alpine Linux.